vinothini08-R/WiFi-CSI-Human-Radar-Cardputer/README.md

 CSI sensing platform.
 CSI-related data can be acquired and processed for human presence and motion analysis.

-The project also includes computer-based tools for CSI data acquisition, processing, monitoring, calibration, testing, and visualization.
+The project also includes computer-side tools for CSI data acquisition, processing, monitoring, calibration, testing, and visualization.